williamtong/TILDA_defect_classification/README.md

 **Top line results:**

 1. I trained two CNN models, one to detect defects, another to identify what class the defect is.
-2. The best 2-class defect detection model (D-1, with 7x7 kernels and 8 x 2<sup>n</sup> kernels per block) has an ROC-AUC of **91.7%**, a Recall for the _good_ class of 96.1%, and a Recall of 61.7% for the _defect_ class at thresholds of 50%.
-The model D-4 has a higher ROC-AUC of 93.1% and may potentially have a better combination of the Precision and Recall values _at different threshold values_.
-However, that depends on the business case.
-For our purpose, we will employ a 50% threshold.
+2. The best 2-class defect detection model (A-1, with 3x3 kernels and 8 x 2<sup>n</sup> kernels per block) has an ROC-AUC of **93.1%**, a Recall for the _good_ class of 95.8%, and a Recall of 58.4% for the _defect_ class at thresholds of 50%.
+The model C-1 has a higher _Defect_ Recall of 61.7% but both its ROC-AUC and _Good_ Precision are lower at 91.8% and 95.0%, resprecitive.
+Thus this model may be desirable for certain business use cases, but for our purpose, we will employ the classic metric of best ROC-AUC.
+The model A-1 will be the best model for our analysis.
 3. The best 4-class defect identification model (c-2, with 7x7 kernels and 16 x 2<sup>n</sup> kernels per block) has an accuracy of **63.0%**, against a baseline of 25% (4 classes).
 For this  4-class defect identification model, we achieve recall of 41.2%, 65.4%, 55.5%, 79.0% for the defect classes of hole, objects, oil spot, thread error, respectively.
 Note there are 4 total classes so the baseline for a model that does "random guessing" is _25%_.
 Thus the model is able extract signal.
 In particular, this model performs very well for objects and thread error, but
 4. It appears that diiferent kernel sizes are targeted toward different defects, with the the smallest 3x3 kernels being better for the _hole_ and larger 8x8 being better for the _objects_.
 A logical next step would be to build a model that employs at least these two dimensions of filters.